She did not build this from just theory.

-Cherysh Caldwell is a Licensed Clinical Social Worker licensed in Georgia and Alabama, and the founder of M.E.N.D.E.D.™ — a behavioral health and human sustainability practice built on a single conviction: that people do not struggle because they lack ability.
+Cherysh Caldwell is a Licensed Clinical Social Worker and public administrator — licensed in Georgia and Alabama, and the founder of M.E.N.D.E.D.™ — a behavioral health and human sustainability practice built on a single conviction: that people do not struggle because they lack ability.
 They struggle because their environments often demand more than they support.

 Cherysh grew up in rural South Georgia.
 She lives and works there still — rooted in the same community that shaped her, building something she wishes had existed when she needed it most.

-She built M.E.N.D.E.D.™ from lived experience — not theory.
+She built M.E.N.D.E.D.™ from lived experience — not just theory.
 From the specific knowledge of what it costs to lead with integrity in systems that were not designed to protect you.
+From understanding, firsthand, the particular weight carried by professional women — especially women of color — who bring excellence into spaces that do not always honor it.
 She knows what you are carrying because she has carried it too.

 What the work cost — and what it built.